Game of arrivals at a two queue network with heterogeneous customer routes: Heterogeneous Departure Systems (HDS)

 \section{Heterogeneous Departure Systems (HDS)}

 In this section, we consider the situation where the two classes arrive at the first queue and depart from different queues, as illustrated in Table \ref{tab:all_2queue_instances}.
 If $\mu_1\leq\mu_2$, class 2 users arrive at queue 2 at a maximum rate of $\mu_1$ and as a result, queue 2 remains empty and the cost of class 2 is unaffected by the second queue.
 Thus, if $\mu_1\leq\mu_2$, the instance becomes equivalent to both the groups arriving at a queue of capacity $\mu_1$.
 The problem is identical to the two-class, single queue case studied in \cite{Jain11}.
 Therefore, in subsequent discussion, we restrict ourselves to HDS with $\mu_1>\mu_2$.
-We further consider the case $\gamma_1 \neq \gamma_2$ separately from $\gamma_1=\gamma_2$ since the latter displays different behaviour.
+We further consider the case $\gamma^{(1)} \neq \gamma^{(2)}$ separately from $\gamma^{(1)}=\gamma^{(2)}$ since the latter displays different behaviour.

-\subsection{Unequal Preferences: $\gamma_1\neq\gamma_2$}
+\subsection{Unequal Preferences: $\gamma^{(1)}\neq\gamma^{(2)}$}

+Theorem \ref{thm:HDS_uneqpref_brief} contains the main result for HDS with unequal preference and Theorem \ref{mainthm_inst1} is a detailed version of Theorem \ref{thm:HDS_uneqpref_brief}, where we disclose the explicit closed form of the EAP as a function of the instance parameters $\{(\Lambda^{(i)},\mu_i,\gamma^{(i)})\}_{i=1,2}$.

+\begin{theorem} HDS with a unequal preferences, \textit{i.e.} $\gamma^{(1)}\neq \gamma^{(2)}$ and $\mu_1>\mu_2$ has a unique EAP.
+Furthermore, the EAP can have four different structures depending on the instance parameters. \end{theorem}

-\textbf{Structural properties of EAP.} We identify several structural properties that every EAP of HDS satisfies.
+\textbf{Structural properties of EAP.} Before presenting the detailed result in Theorem \ref{mainthm_inst1}, We identify several structural properties that every EAP of HDS satisfies.
 We will exploit these properties later to narrow our search of an EAP.
-Many of these properties are true even when the two groups have equal preference, \textit{i.e.}, $\gamma_1=\gamma_2$, and we use them later in Section \ref{sec_inst1_eqpref}.
+Many of these properties are true even when the two groups have equal preference, \textit{i.e.}, $\gamma^{(1)}=\gamma^{(2)}$, and we use them later in Section \ref{sec_inst1_eqpref}.

-As mentioned earlier, when $\mu_1 \leq \mu_2$, the second queue is not relevant to equilibrium behaviour, and the two classes arrive in disjoint, contiguous intervals in the order of increasing $\gamma$'s.
-Lemma \ref{lem_threshold_behav_inst1} shows that the EAP has a similar arrival pattern up to a threshold for $\mu_1>\mu_2$.
+As mentioned earlier, when $\mu_1 \leq \mu_2$, the second queue is not relevant to equilibrium behavior, and the two classes arrive in disjoint, contiguous intervals in the order of increasing $\gamma$'s.
+Lemma \ref{lem_threshold_behav_inst1} shows that the EAP has a similar arrival pattern as long as $\mu_1$ is below the threshold value of $\mu_2\cdot\max\left\{1,\frac{\gamma_2}{\gamma_1}\right\}$.
+Furthermore the threshold given by Lemma \ref{lem_threshold_behav_inst1} is tight, \textit{i.e.}, if $\mu_1>\mu_2\cdot\max\left\{1,\frac{\gamma_2}{\gamma_1}\right\}$, the two classes arrive over overlapping intervals.

-\begin{lemma}[\textbf{Threshold Behavior}] If $\gamma_1\neq\gamma_2$, in the EAP, the two classes arrive over contiguous intervals with disjoint interiors if and only if $\mu_1\leq\mu_2\cdot\max\left\{1,\frac{\gamma_2}{\gamma_1}\right\}$. \end{lemma}
+\begin{lemma}[\textbf{Threshold Behavior}] If $\gamma^{(1)}\neq\gamma^{(2)}$, in the EAP, the two classes arrive over contiguous intervals with disjoint interiors if and only if $\mu_1\leq\mu_2\cdot\max\left\{1,\frac{\gamma^{(2)}}{\gamma^{(1)}}\right\}$. \end{lemma}